COVERED BRIDGE ART GALLERY

 A Retirement Farewell to a loved Gallery member, Nell Brown!

 Nell has been a long-time member of the Covered Bridge Art Association producing and selling acrylic paintings, cards, painted saw blades and much more!
 She has loyal followers who attend our Covered Bridge Festival and come to visit her and purchase her detailed folk-art style of painting.
 Her subjects have ranged from animals, flowers and many landscape scenes!
 We are sad to see Nell retire from our membership and we will miss her warm smile!
 We do hope she will always be able to enjoy art in some way and share her love for 'being creative!'
-All our hugs to Nell and we Thank her for her years of participation and encouragement at the Gallery!
+All our hugs to Nell's family and we Thank her for her years of participation and encouragement at the Gallery!

 Picture